On the $h$-cobordism category. I: Introduction

 \begin{thm} Let $M$ be a compact connected smooth $(d-1)$-manifold of handle dimension $k$, regarded as an object of $\mathcal{C}^{\sim}_{\theta_M}$, where $d \geq 7$.
 Then there is a $(d-2k-2)$-connected map

 \end{thm}

-Therefore, after stabilizing both sides by taking products with $I$ (and straightening the resulting corners), we conclude the following corollary as a consequence of Theorem \ref{thm:main2} and the stable parametrized $h$-cobordism theorem \cite{WJR}.
+To draw our final conclusion, we note that the domain of the map in Theorem \ref{thm:main2} may be stabilized by taking product with $[0,1]$ on objects and on morphisms, and then straightening the resulting corners (as discussed in the Appendix).
+This is compatible with the usual stabilization of the $h$-cobordism space in the target of the map.
+Therefore we conclude the following corollary as a consequence of Theorem \ref{thm:main2} and the stable parametrized $h$-cobordism theorem \cite{WJR}.

 \begin{cor} Let $M$ be a compact connected smooth $(d-1)$-manifold.
 There is a homotopy equivalence

 \end{cor}